-The Cancer User Group (CUG) consists of people whose lives have been affected by cancer and its treatment, either as patients or as carers.
-The CUG aims to consult, listen to and represent the patient / carer view of the cancer-related services offered by Colchester Hospital, based on their own experiences and those of other patients or carers.
+The cancer services user group consists of people whose lives have been affected by cancer and its treatment, either as patients or as carers.
+The group aims to consult, listen to and represent the patient / carer view of the cancer-related services offered by Colchester Hospital, based on their own experiences and those of other patients or carers.
 We aim to bring those experiences to the attention of those who fund, commission, plan and provide services in our local area to improve the patient experience and their outcomes.
-The CUG is well respected for actively pursuing its goals, assisting and influencing change.
+The group is well-respected for actively pursuing its goals, assisting and influencing change.

 We invite relevant healthcare professionals to attend our meetings to learn from their expertise and we pass feedback onto them.

 We meet at the hospital on the first Tuesday of every month for two hours, 10-12.
-Our meetings are regularly attended and supported by the Colchester Hospital Macmillan Lead Cancer Nurse (Beverley Pickett) and administration and secretarial support is provided by Debbie Smith, Personal Assistant, Cancer Performance and Strategy.
+Our meetings are regularly attended and supported by the Colchester Hospital Macmillan Lead Cancer Nurse (Sarah Orr) and administration and secretarial support is provided by Debbie Smith, Personal Assistant, Cancer Performance and Strategy.